hoanganh25991/game-gom/README.md

 ## Gameplay Overview

-- Player (GoE) moves with RTS‑style orders and auto‑attacks when in range.
+- Player (GoM) moves with RTS‑style orders and auto‑attacks when in range.
 - Enemies aggro, chase, attack, or wander when idle.
 - Four skills with cooldowns and mana:
   - Q Root Chain (chains targets in range)